Yankees’ Alex Verdugo reacts after his RBI double during the...

 Tommy Kahnle retired the first two batters in the eighth before walking Garrett Hampton.
 Luke Weaver struck out Maikel Garcia, then struck out Michael Massey and Bobby Witt Jr. to start a perfect ninth.

-Deposed closer Clay Holmes pitched well, retiring five of six batters in the sixth and seventh innings after the Royals took a 5-4 lead in the sixth, helped by a key throwing error by Anthony Volpe.
+Deposed closer Clay Holmes pitched well, retiring five of six batters in the sixth and seventh after the Royals, helped by a key throwing error by Anthony Volpe, took a 5-4 lead in the sixth.
 The Yankees tied it at 5-5 in the bottom of the sixth on a two-out RBI single by Austin Wells.

-Kansas City came out swinging aggressively against Gerrit Cole, who generally has excelled in the postseason but was not at his best Saturday night.
+Kansas City came out swinging aggressively against Gerrit Cole, who was not at his best Saturday night.
 He was charged with four runs (three earned) and allowed seven hits and two walks in five innings-plus.

-Juan Soto, a free agent after the season who was playing in his first postseason game as a Yankee, was terrific, going 3-for-5 with a double.
-The rightfielder also threw out Perez at the plate.
-Gleyber Torres went 1-for-3 with two walks, including a two-run homer off Wacha in the third that gave the Yankees a 2-1 lead.
+Soto was terrific in his first postseason game as a Yankee, going 3-for-5 with a double and throwing out Perez at the plate.
+Gleyber Torres went 1-for-3 with two walks, including a two-run homer in the third that gave the Yankees a 2-1 lead.

 The Royals came right back after Torres’ homer.
 Yuli Gurriel walked after an 11-pitch plate appearance and MJ Melendez sent a fastball into the first row of seats in rightfield for a two-run homer that made it 3-2.

 Cole was fortunate to keep the damage there as Tommy Pham followed the home run with a single and Garcia singled with two outs.
-With Holmes warming, leadoff man Michael Massey fouled out to Verdugo, who made a sliding catch, to end a 30-pitch inning that left Cole at 63 pitches through four.
+With Holmes warming, Massey fouled out to Verdugo, who made a sliding catch, to end a 30-pitch inning.

 “No chance Dominguez catches that ball,” one rival AL scout, unprompted, texted Newsday about a minute later.

-The Yankees retook the lead in the fifth.
-Torres led off with a walk and overmatched lefty Angel Zerpa allowed a single up the middle to Soto.
-Aaron Judge walked to load the bases, the highlight of his 0-for-4, three-strikeout night at the plate.
-Wells walked to force home a run and Royals manager Matt Quatraro practically sprinted to the mound to get Zerpa, replacing him with righty John Schreiber.
-Stanton fouled out and Chisholm grounded into a 3-2 force before Volpe walked to make it 4-3.
+Torres led off the fifth with a walk and Angel Zerpa allowed a single up the middle by Soto.
+Aaron Judge walked to load the bases, the highlight of his 0-for-4, three-strikeout night.
+Wells walked to force home a run and Royals manager Matt Quatraro practically sprinted to the mound to get Zerpa, replacing him with John Schreiber.
+Giancarlo Stanton fouled out and Chisholm grounded into a 3-2 force before Volpe walked to make it 4-3.

 Gurriel led off the sixth with a single and Aaron Boone brought in lefty Tim Hill, who got Melendez to fly to left.
 When Pham grounded one into the hole at short, Volpe made a nice sliding stop but misfired badly when he tried to get the force at second, with his throwing error putting runners at second and third.
-With the infield in, Hampton, pinch hitting for Kyle Isbel, banged a 2-and-0 sinker back up the middle for a two-run single that gave Kansas City a 5-4 lead.
+With the infield in, Hampton banged a sinker up the middle for a two-run single that gave Kansas City a 5-4 lead.

-Lefty Sam Long walked Verdugo to start the bottom half.
-After Torres struck out, Soto singled and Lorenzen came on for Judge.
-Judge fell behind 0-and-2, striking out on a 1-and-2 changeup in the dirt, but Wells came through with his tying single.
+Sam Long walked Verdugo to start the bottom half.
+After Torres struck out, Soto singled and Wells singled to tie it.

 SUBSCRIBE